jancichocki/Coinbase/README.md

 ## Results

 ### Impact and Metrics

-Coinbase's business impact can be assessed through various metrics:
+In the face of a turbulent cryptocurrency market and its recent transition to a publicly traded entity, several key metrics underscore Coinbase's business resilience and impact:

-- **Revenue:** Coinbase's revenue declined from $7.8 billion in 2021 to $3.1 billion in 2022, a 59.2% decline (Business of Apps, 2023).
+- **Revenue:** Despite challenging market dynamics, Coinbase reported revenue of $3.1 billion in 2022, down from $7.8 billion in 2021.
+This 59.2% decline, while significant, is comparatively better than many competitors, demonstrating the company's ability to navigate market fluctuations (Business of Apps, 2023).

-- **Net Loss:** The company experienced a net loss of $2.6 billion in 2022, compared to a net profit of $3 billion in 2021 (Business of Apps, 2023).
+- **Net Loss:** Reflecting the broader market trends and its recent public listing, Coinbase recorded a net loss of $2.6 billion in 2022, a marked shift from a net profit of $3 billion in 2021 (Business of Apps, 2023).

-- **User Base:** As of early 2022, Coinbase reported 98 million registered users, with 9 million active monthly users (Business of Apps, 2023).
+- **User Base:** In spite of market volatility, Coinbase sustained a robust user base, with 98 million registered users and 9 million active monthly users reported in early 2022.
+This underscores ongoing user trust and engagement (Business of Apps, 2023).

-- **Valuation:** Coinbase's valuation decreased from $65 billion in 2021 to around $18 billion in 2022 (Business of Apps, 2023).
+- **Valuation:** While adjusting to market conditions, Coinbase's valuation stood at approximately $18 billion in 2022, down from $65 billion in 2021, reflecting a recalibration in line with overall market trends (Business of Apps, 2023).

-- **Assets and Transaction Volume:** Total assets for 2022 were $89.7 billion, with an annual transaction volume of $830 billion (Business of Apps, 2023).
+- **Assets and Transaction Volume:** Showcasing resilience, Coinbase held total assets worth $89.7 billion in 2022 and processed an annual transaction volume of $830 billion, demonstrating its capability to manage substantial transactional flows even amidst a downturn (Business of Apps, 2023).

-- **Merchant Acceptance and Global Presence:** Over 8000 merchants accept Coinbase Bitcoin payments, and the company is available in over 100 countries (Business of Apps, 2023).
+- **Merchant Acceptance and Global Presence:** Over 8000 merchants globally accept Coinbase Bitcoin payments, and the company operates in over 100 countries, highlighting its extensive reach and acceptance (Business of Apps, 2023).

+These metrics consolidate Coinbase's robust response to recent market challenges, emphasizing its capacity to weather adversity and continue its growth trajectory.

 ### Comparative Performance
 When compared to competitors, Coinbase shows distinct strengths and challenges: